pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

       :arg int xref: XREF number.

-      :arg bytes stream: the new content of the stream.
-May also be type ``bytearray``.
+      :arg bytes/bytearray stream: the new content of the stream.

       :arg bool new: whether to force accepting the stream, and thus turning ``xref`` into a stream object.